Marriott Bonvoy Boundless® Credit Card review

 Editor’s note: Some of the offers on this page may be expired.
 Check out our Best Credit Cards page for the most up-to-date offers for our favorite credit cards.

-The Marriott Bonvoy Boundless card offers 6X points at participating Bonoy locations, which includes a network of over 6,700 hotels in 130 countries.
+The Marriott Bonvoy Boundless card offers up to 17X points at participating Bonoy locations, which includes a network of over 6,700 hotels in 130 countries.
 You’ll also receive 2X points on all other purchases.
 For added convenience, the Bonvoy Boundless will also have contactless payment capabilities.

 This card offers quite a few perks for Marriott and SPG® loyalists—a free night’s stay each anniversary year and automatic Silver Elite Status with a path to Gold Elite Status, to name two.
 Other card benefits include: